-This book provides a comprehensive assessment of the innovation system of Peru, focusing on the role of government.
-It provides concrete recommendations and identifies good practices on how to improve policies that affect innovation performance.
+This book provides a comprehensive assessment of the innovation system of the Netherlands, focusing on the role of government and including concrete recommendations on how to improve policies that affect innovation and R&D performance.

 The report presents the potential of new nanomaterials and highlights the remaining challenges for their safe and sustainable introduction in the tyre industry.

 New nanomaterials offer promising avenues for future innovation, which can contribute towards the sustainability and resource efficiency of the tyre industry.
 Yet uncertainty over environmental health and safety (EHS) risks appears to be a main and continuous concern for the development of new nanomaterials in tyre production, even for those closest to market.
 Lack of sector-specific guidance represents a major gap.

 This review offers a comprehensive assessment of the innovation system of Colombia, focusing on the role of government.
 It provides concrete recommendations on how to improve policies that affect innovation performance, including R&D policies and identifies good practices from which other countries can learn.

 The Overall assessment and recommendations is also available in French and Spanish.